datafibers-community/df_complete_guide/developers.md

 Figure 2.2 Debug DF DataService in IDEA
 </p>

-### Client Debug: Run client application in debug mode.
+### Client Debug
+Client side debug is to run client application in debug mode by connecting full DF service in the VirtualBox.
+All port forwarding should be in place to work in this mode.
+For features closely related to the DF dependecy application, such as Kafka, ZooKeeper, Flink, etc, you can easily use this mode.

+If you meet any exception regarding to connection timeout especially on Kafka or MongoDB, you can refer to the [troubleshooting area](troubleshooting_area.html#Vagarant_Issues) in this guideline.